UBCO-COSC499-Summer-2024/team-5-capstone-team-5/docs/weekly logs/Nicolaas Kouwenhoven/README.md

 ### Task tldr:
 I worked on testing the backend.
 I doubled the tests we have written, with a few failing that I'm not sure how to fix.

+I also met with Jay shortly and went through our use cases, creating issues for the remaining tasks that are required to be completed (project management)

 ### Current Tasks:
   * #1: Finish backend testing
   * #2: Add ability to edit exams and questions